pm-cui/voltageFaultInjection/README.md

 - Using the Pico, conduct VFI to corrupt the data and break into the conditional statement
 - Make a terminal UI to allow users to input the duration of the glitch.

 ## Progress
 ### Raspberry Pi Pico (using micropython and asm_PIO)
 - Main Program
   - State Machine running at a set 100Mhz
-  - GPIO set to have a drive strength of 12mA and high slew.
+  - GPIO set to have a drive strength of 12mA and high slew (default was set to 4mA and low slew)
-  - Prompts user for glitch duration.
-Calculations to send the register values for delaying the PIO will be added later (take into account rise time)
+  - Prompts user for glitch and delay durations
   - After getting a valid input, runs the State Machine
+  - Able to press the ENTER key at run time to change the glitch and duration timings
+  - Will filter out abnormal outputs and append them to a file.
+The file resides in the Pico's flash memory
+  - Can view the abnormality file using fileoutput.py

 - asm_PIO
   - Initializes Pin 3 to be the output pin, with default state being low